Young female and male participants giving thumbs up as they run past

 Public transport is the easiest way to get to and from the event.
 Simply show your participant bib to travel on all Transperth services for complimentary travel until 3pm.

 It’s best if you arrive at least 45 minutes before the start of the event.
-That way you can use any services you require (like the Bag Compound, toilets), find your starting group and have time to soak up the atmosphere of the start line.
+That way you can use any services you require (like the City of Perth Bag Drop, toilets), find your starting group and have time to soak up the atmosphere of the start line.

 You sure can – there are two options: